matwilso/matwilso.github.io/_posts/gpt-sim.md

 robot-embodied YouTube-GPT is like thousands of world experts in the room with you.
 It would know survival skills, workout routines, yoga, guitar cords.
-It could demonstrate and explain the mechanics of these things to you (e.g., [starting a fire with a magnifying glass](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
+It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Would be like having an Ian Banks Culture or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

 *People are standing having drinks on a small raised outdoor deck.
 "Everybody off the deck!", a droid comes running across the street, "Get inside!".
-They look over, confused, as the deck supports start creaking.
+They look over, confused, as the supports start creaking.
 The deck drops, comes to a halt a few feet lower.
-Enough of them react soon enough to get inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*
+Most of them react soon enough to get inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*